CISM exam details and process [Updated 2022]

 Booking and taking the exam

-To book the exam, candidates must follow a few easy steps and make sure that they satisfy all of the requirements.
+To book the exam, you must follow a few easy steps and ensure you satisfy all of the requirements.

-- Once verified that the testing site is available on the date and in the desired location, then the prospective examinee can go ahead and register for the exam.
-Registration Tutorial
+- Once you have verified that the testing site is available on the date and in the desired location, you can register for the exam.

-- Paying for the exam can be done at the same time as registration, or payment can be made at a later date.
-Payment must be made prior to scheduling the exam, however.
+- You can pay for the exam at the same time as registration or later.
+Payment must be made before scheduling the exam.

 What are the identification requirements for testing?

-Candidates will only be admitted into the test center if they have a valid form of identification with them.
-This identification must be current and valid, with the candidate’s name and a photo present as it appears on the Notification of Schedule email.
+You will only be admitted to the test center if you have a valid form of photo identification.
+This identification must be current and valid, with your name as it appears on the notification of schedule email.